Women’s Glasses

 Oblong Face Shape

 Oblong faces are significantly longer than wide.
-Frames should add horizontal width and reduce the appearance of length — scale matters significantly here.
+Frames should add horizontal width and reduce the appearance of length.
+The 2026 oversized trend is the strongest single trend recommendation for oblong faces — shop it freely.

 Best Frame Styles

-- ✓Oversized frames — the most effective choice — large frames with significant width create horizontal lines that counterbalance face length
+- ✓Oversized frames (the 2026 trend is your friend) — large frames with significant width create horizontal lines that counterbalance face length — embrace the biggest 2026 frames freely

-- ✓Wide rectangular frames — strong horizontal lines maximise the width effect; extending slightly beyond the widest face point is appropriate for oblong faces
+- ✓Wide rectangular frames — strong horizontal lines maximise the width effect; the 2026 wide rectangular revival is ideal

-- ✓Round frames at large size — circular shape adds horizontal width through its form; small round frames do not create enough horizontal emphasis
+- ✓Round frames at large size — circular shape adds horizontal width; the 2026 vintage round trend works if the size is generous

-- ✓Decorative upper frames — embellishment or colour on the upper rim draws attention across the face in a horizontal direction
+- ✓Decorative or embellished upper frames — embellishment or colour on the upper rim draws attention across the face horizontally

 What to Avoid